rickosborne/skyline/story/connection/100-chapter-1.md

 If the party waits for a single victor, it will be the newer Freeze/Fire Bellowback.
 It will have made quick work of the other, despite taking a few Shock hits which reduce it to 2/3 its normal health.
-If not engaged immediately, the Bellowback with then move to the center of the room and seem to go dormant.
+If not engaged immediately, the Bellowback will then move to the center of the room and seem to go dormant.
 A pair of Watchers will enter, and will begin to take thorough scans of the damage to both the destroyed Bellowback and the victor.
 They will then begin clearing space in the room for what you presume to be the next battle, during which they will discover the party, alert the Bellowback, and attack.